mincong-h/mincong-h.github.io/_posts/2018-01-03-ocp-java-8-review-notes.md

 	at App.main(App.java:5)
 ```

+## Java File IO

+- `RandomAccessFile#readLine()` successively reads bytes from the file, starting
+  at the current file pointer, until it reaches a line terminator or the end of
+  the file.
+- `FileInputStream` accepts `File` as constructor input parameter.
+- `FileInputStream` accepts `String` as constructor input parameter.
+- `BufferedInputStream` accepts `InputStream` as constructor input parameter.
+- Concatenating int and `StringBuilder` _fails_ to compile.
+E.g.
+  `String s = 1 + sb;`.
+Although using the additive operator for concatenation
+  is implemented by invoking the append method on the `StringBuilder` or
+  `StringBuffer` class, this operator is not supported for the `StringBuilder`
+  or `StringBuffer` operands.
+- `InputStream#read()` returns the next byte of data, or `-1` if the end of the
+  stream is reached.
+- `InputStream#skip()` skips over and discards _n_ bytes of data from this input
+  stream.

 ## Building Database Applications with JDBC

 JDBC 4.0 and its later version support automatic loading and registration of all